pulp/pulpproject.org/get_involved.md

 participate in real-time.
 See the [triage process](https://docs.pulpproject.org/bugs-features.html#triage) for more details.
 You can also read through the [triage archives](https://pulpadmin.fedorapeople.org/triage/pulp-meeting/?C=N;O=D)

+**Open Floor** - every Tuesday and Friday immediately after Bug Triage in #pulp-meeting on Freenode (IRC).
+It's a time for developer discussion, feedback, and decisions on code/issues/PRs/process relating to pulpcore or plugins.
+To particiapte, put a topic on [the agenda](https://hackmd.io/SVCMjpwXTfOMqF2OeyyLRw).
+Minutes will be sent to the pulp-dev mailing list.

 ## Upcoming Events

 **Community Demo** - While the livestreaming is on temporary hiatus, see new demo videos added